ggilpin-ctrl/pulse-app/README.md

 ** NEW FEAUTURE -- Goal Tracker
 Goal: the user can type a goal, save it, and see it in a list.
+I implemented a Goal Tracker feature that allows users to input and store goals dynamically.
+This uses state management and list rendering similar to the Mood Journal feature.

+## 3/24/26 Class
+New feature can have the average.
+A percentage of the days.
+And then give them a little mnetal health check in.
+Then also give them motivation.
+Hey you are 78% depressed.
+They can tell throughout the week.
+If it is lower than 50% then you can pull up soenthing from the record oyu are very low.
+Maybe you should find assitance.
+Tracking the moods evryday and link it with the journals and someone can look back at the history look back and see what they did good.